Efficient Agent Training for Computer Use: Conclusion

-In this work, we introduced PC Agent-E, an efficient agent training framework for computer use.
-With just 312 human-annotated trajectories augmented through our Trajectory Boost method, PC Agent-E achieved a 141\% improvement over the base model and outperformed Claude 3.7 Sonnet with extended thinking on WindowsAgentArena-V2, while demonstrating strong generalizability on OSWorld.
-Our findings demonstrate that complex agent capabilities for computer use can be elicited by a remarkably small set of high-quality trajectory data.
+In this work, we introduce PC Agent-E, an efficient training framework for computer-use agents.
+Our framework leverages Trajectory Boost, a data synthesis method that augments human demonstrations with diverse action alternatives generated by a frontier model.
+Trained on as few as 312 augmented trajectories, PC Agent-E achieves a 141\% relative improvement over the base model, even outperforms the strong teacher model Claude 3.7 Sonnet.
+Ablation studies further demonstrate that this approach is not only significantly superior to using human trajectories alone, but also more efficient and effective than direct distillation from the teacher model.
+These findings suggest that complex computer-use capabilities can be effectively elicited from a remarkably small set of high-quality trajectories.

-Looking forward, with the significant breakthroughs of RL in reasoning models, researchers have recently begun applying RL to long-horizon tasks~\cite{2025openaicua,2025openaideepresearch,2025openaio3} and achieving encouraging progress.
-However, several studies~\cite{guo2025deepseek,yue2025does} indicate that RL's effectiveness is closely tied to the capabilities of the foundation models.
-Currently, the computer use capabilities of foundation models remain far from sufficient, even in state-of-the-art proprietary models employing RL~\cite{2025openaicua}.
-We have reason to believe that collecting computer use data for pre-training and post-training remains crucial for achieving truly intelligent digital world agents.
-The future direction will likely involve the collaborative development of RL and SFT, complementing and enhancing each other.